ThomasMildner/experiment-b/README.md

-# Experiment B
+# Experiment A

-This is version B of the narrator experiment.
+This is version A of the narrator experiment.